spring-projects/spring-boot/README.md

 > a [plugin](spring-boot-tools/spring-boot-gradle-plugin/README.md) that can help you
 > package an executable JAR.

+More detail about the Maven plugin, and how to build a Spring Boot project with Maven is available in the [starter docs](spring-boot-starters/README.md).

 <span id="quick-start-java-example"></span>
 ### Quick start Java example
 Here is the main class for a simple web application (just save the content to